Aikido self defence can be a very effective method of protecting yourself, your family, and loved one's. in a street attack situation...

 I have both of these systems and they are both Amazing!
 Aikido self defence with these tools becomes fat more effective in a violent situation.

 I was so impressed by these products that I contacted Russell and went on to take an intensive training programme in 2010.
-I am now a fully qualified instructor and offer Aikido Self Defence Seminars locally.
+I am now a fully qualified self defence instructor and offer unique Aikido Self Defence Seminars locally.